Shutdown, Reboot, Suspend and Hibernate a Linux System

-This tutorial explains how to perform various power management related tasks in a Linux system such as halt, power-off, shutdown, reboot, sleep (suspend), hibernate, and hibernate-sleep.
+This tutorial explains how to perform various power management-related tasks, such as halt, power-off, shutdown, reboot, sleep (suspend), hibernate, and hybrid-sleep on a Linux system.
+We can categorize power management-related options into two types: essentials and advanced.

 Essential power management options

-These options completely turn off all running services and processes of the system.
-To start the system again, we have to boot the system again.
-Halt, power-off, shutdown, and reboot are the essential power management options.
+These options turn off all running services and processes on the system.
+To start the system, we have to boot it again.
+The essential power management options are halt, power-off, shutdown, and reboot.

 Halt

-In this mode/state, Linux terminates all processes and services and shuts down the CPU but it does not power-off the system.
+This mode terminates all processes and services and shuts down the CPU but does not power off the system.

 Power-off